yenalbert/merge-sort-library-books/README.md

 display method: This will display the data for each book in the sorted array for testing purposes.

-Test Class
+Test Class:

 This class will hold the main method.
-Create an instance of the Library class and add several books using the inputBook method, including at least 2 duplicates.
-Call the bookSort method, then call the display method to display the sorted Books.
+An instance of the Library class will be used to add several books using the inputBook method, including at least 2 duplicates.
+The bookSort method will sort the duplicates, then the display method will display the sorted Books.